hinto-janai/festival/daemon/mdbook/src/rest/rest.md

 http://localhost:18425/map/Artist Name/Album Title/Song Title
 ```

-will directly open that song in the browser and show a simple player, if your browser supports it (all modern browsers do).
-Again, you can change the behavior so that browsers directly download these resources by changing the `direct_download` [config](../config.md) option.
+will download that song directly.
+In the future, the behavior of showing an inline player in browsers may be added to the `direct_download` [config](../config.md) option.

 If a file downloaded has a nested filename, the `filename_separator` [config](../config.md) option will control what the separator will be.
 By default, this is ` - `, so the filename of an archive of an `Artist` will look like: